Leediyal14/Fend-Restaurant-Reviews-App-1/README.md

 # Restaurant Reviews App Stage-1

 ## Project Aim
-Making the web application mobile ready, responsive on different screen sizes and accessable for those who use screen reader.Service worker will also be added for better offline user experience.
+Making the web application mobile ready, responsive on different screen sizes and accessable for those who use screen reader.Service worker is also be added for better offline user experience.

 ## Launching app locally